Azure/iot-edge-v1/samples/dotnet_binding_sample/README.md

 Building the sample
 -------------------
 At this point, gateways containing .NET modules are only supported on Windows Desktop.
-The sample Gateway gets built when you build the SDK by first running
+The sample gateway gets built when you build Azure IoT Edge by first running
 ```
 tools\build_dotnet.cmd
 ```